ANALYTICS SOLUTIONS2025-09-13⏱️ 4 min read

 What is Streaming Analytics?

-Streaming analytics is the analysis of in-motion data called “streams”.
-These streams are composed of events in real-time that happen due to a set of actions.
+Streaming analytics is the analysis of in-motion data called "streams."
+These streams are composed of events that happen in real time due to a set of actions.
 This means that businesses need real-time solutions with the flexibility to react to real-time change.

-But before we get into the relevant questions you must ask about your business for streaming analytics, let’s understand one thing – streaming analytics is not a stand-alone branch of data analytics, but instead supplements the traditional methods.
+But before we get into the relevant questions you must ask about your business for streaming analytics, let's understand one thing: streaming analytics is not a stand-alone branch of data analytics, but instead supplements the traditional methods.

 The Difference between Streaming Analytics and Traditional Data Analytics